awsdocs/aws-secrets-manager-docs/doc_source/support-and-feedback.md

 # Support and feedback for AWS Secrets Manager<a name="support-and-feedback"></a>

 We welcome your feedback\.
-You can send comments to [awssecretsmanager\-feedback@amazon\.com](mailto:awssecretsmanager-feedback@amazon.com)\.
-You also can post your feedback and questions in our [AWS Secrets Manager support forum](https://forums.aws.amazon.com/forum.jspa?forumID=296)\.
-For more information about the AWS Support forums, see [Forums Help](https://forums.aws.amazon.com/help.jspa)\.
+You can send comments or requests for new features to [awssecretsmanager\-feedback@amazon\.com](mailto:awssecretsmanager-feedback@amazon.com)\.
+You can also use the feedback links at the top and bottom of each documentation page\.

-To request new features for the AWS Secrets Manager console or command line tools, we recommend you submit them in email to [awssecretsmanager\-feedback@amazon\.com](mailto:awssecretsmanager-feedback@amazon.com)\.

-To provide feedback for our documentation, you can use the feedback link at the bottom of each web page\.
-Be specific about the issue you face and how the documentation failed to help you\.
-Let us know what you saw and how that differed from what you expected\.
-That helps us to understand what we need to do to improve the documentation\.

-Here are some additional resources available to you:
+Here are some additional resources:
++ **[AWS re:Post](https://repost.aws/tags/TAJAqKRtZ5RY6XCoNAUTcVzQ/aws-secrets-manager)** –A community\-driven question\-and\-answer service\.
 + **[AWS Training Catalog](https://aws.amazon.com/training/course-descriptions/)** – Role\-based and specialty courses, as well as self\-paced labs, to help you sharpen your AWS skills and gain practical experience\.
 + **[AWS Developer Tools](https://aws.amazon.com/developertools/)** – Tools and resources that provide documentation, code examples, release notes, and other information to help you build innovative applications with AWS\.
 + **[AWS Support Center](https://console.aws.amazon.com/support/home#/)** – The hub for creating and managing your AWS Support cases\.
 It includes links to other helpful resources, such as forums, technical FAQs, service health status, and AWS Trusted Advisor\.